vic-ma/howtodismantle.github.io/_posts/2025-11-19-Snow-Business-Like-Data-Business-Peakboard-Meets-Snowflake.md

 ## Install the ODBC driver

-Our first step is to download the [ODBC driver for Windows](https://www.snowflake.com/en/developers/downloads/odbc/) (be sure to read the [ODBC driver installation docs](https://docs.snowflake.com/en/developer-guide/odbc/odbc-download)).
+Our first step is to download the [ODBC driver for Windows](https://www.snowflake.com/en/developers/downloads/odbc/) (be sure to read the [ODBC driver download docs](https://docs.snowflake.com/en/developer-guide/odbc/odbc-download)).
 Once it's downloaded, we install the driver on **two machines**:
 * The machine with Peakboard Designer.
 This is the machine where we'll build the Peakboard app on.
-* The machine where the Peakboard app will run on.
-This is either a Peakboard Box or Peakboard BYOD instance.
+* The Peakboard Box or Peakboard BYOD instance.
+This is the machine where the Peakboard app will run on.

 We explained the [ODBC setup process on Peakboard](/SAP-Hana-Meets-Peakboard-Mastering-ODBC-Integration-Step-by-Step.html) in a previous article.
 Check it out for the full step-by-step guide.